 Self Care for Moms- Under $10

 - New Makeup – Why does browsing for a new lipstick make SUCH a big difference?
-Christine likes to hit up Kmart (using her free cash, obviously, but you do you) while the kids are in school, and spend time picking out the perfect shade. something about a fresh, pretty lipstick just helps to turn her day around completely.
+Christine likes to hit up Target while the kids are in school, and spend time picking out the perfect shade. something about a fresh, pretty lipstick just helps to turn her day around completely.

 - Browse at Michael’s (with a budget!)– This one could get expensive, so come armed with your coupons and a strict budget.
-But prior to kids, I was a big fan of crafting.
-That itch hasn’t gone away just because little people live with me now.
-So every so often, I’ll set a $10 budget, head to Michaels, and find something that I can craft that week.
+Every so often, I’ll set a $10 budget, head to Michaels, and find something that I can craft that week.
 It’s amazing, but when I have the supplies on hand, I’m much more likely to scratch the creative itch on a regular basis.

 Related Post: Survive (And THRIVE) with these Working Mom Life Hacks

 - Cocktails at Applebee’s– This is our FAVORITE low rent way to get together with our girlfriends.
 Did you know that Applebees offers a $1 cocktail every month?
 And that many Applebee’s have All-Day Happy Hour?
-That means that Christine and I can sneak away after bedtime once a month for a cocktail and some mozzarella sticks for under $5 each.
 It’s a fantastic way to make time to get together with your girlfriends or your spouse, without paying an arm and a leg in the process.

 - Coffee at a New Place– $5 will get you a coffee at Starbucks, sure, but it can also get you a coffee in a sweet little coffee shop somewhere too.
-A new coffee shop opened around the corner from me with $5 lattes, served in honest-to-goodness glass mugs and topped with latte art.
 Something about the experience feels really special, so even if I’m catching up on to-dos or just reading a book, it feels like a beautiful way to put aside my stress for an hour and just BE.

 - Redbox Rental (with the GOOD popcorn) – Look, going to the movies as a parent is freaking expensive.
-Even with our money saving tricks, you’ve got tickets to get, concessions to buy, and a babysitter to pay.
 Too often, we miss out on movies we were dying to see.
 Set up your Redbox account in advance to notify you when that must-see blockbuster becomes available at a grocery store near you.
 When it does, scoop it up, make yourself some air-popped popcorn (it really is just BETTER) and relish in a movie experience at home.

 - Paper Face Masks – Are they the most effective things on the planet?
 I mean, no. Probably not.
 But there’s something about a paper face mask that just screams self care.
 And it makes for pretty fun selfies, too.

-- Bullet Journal– Depending on the journal you choose, you might find that this activity costs WAY more than $5.
-We personally love bullet journaling in a passion planner, but since you can get it done just as easily in a $1 composition book, we’re going to include this planner-journal-goal tracker here.
+- Bullet Journal– We personally love bullet journaling in a passion planner, but since you can get it done just as easily in a $1 composition book, we’re going to include this planner-journal-goal tracker here.
 It’s another one of those concrete ways you can take care of you- and actually make a difference in your day to day organization and habits- without taking up a ton of time or energy.

 Related Post: Starting a Bullet Journal